-You can also learn more about GDPR and what it is at our blog post here.
+You can also learn more about GDPR and what it is via our blog post, What You Need to Know About GDPR on Handshake.

-How should schools be determining who is an EU GDPR Subject?
+How should institutions be determining who is an EU GDPR Subject?

 How do I update my student sync to specify which students are EU GDPR data subjects?

-You can find our technical documentation for the student sync here: https://documentation.joinhandshake.com/reference#student-csv-file.
-Whether you are using the API directly, or the CSV upload option, it’s as easy as adding the new field ‘eu-gdpr-subject’ and specifying “TRUE” or “FALSE”.
+Whether you are using the API directly, or the CSV upload option, it’s as easy as adding the new field ‘eu_gdpr_subject’ and specifying “TRUE” or “FALSE”.
 If you are not specifying this field in your sync we’ll send reminders after each sync to the point of contact you have configured for your student sync.
+For more information in your student sync, refer to Importing Student Data.

 If you're having technical trouble with your sync, you can contact our technical support team by submitting a ticket here: https://support.joinhandshake.com/hc/en-us/requests/new.
 If you have other questions around GDPR you can email us at firstname.lastname@example.org.